connectomicslab/connectomemapper3/paper/paper.md

 Structuring outputs as BIDS Derivatives and saving them in a range of file formats thus has a lot of advantages.
-Not only does it ensure that the connectome files can be opened by the most popular software packages used in this field to perform complex network analyzes, but it also eases the reuse of all outputs in the BIDS ecosystem.
+Not only does it ensure that the connectome files can be opened by the most popular software packages used in this field to perform complex network analyses, but it also eases the reuse of all outputs in the BIDS ecosystem.

 \textbf{Developed with openness, transparency, and good practices in mind.}
 CMP3 is published under the terms of the open source 3-Clause Berkeley Software